-• An optional Astronomy Clinic staffed by experienced and friendly astro majors will run weekly on Sunday evenings from 7:00-10:00 p.m. in the astronomy seminar room (Hackman 420).
+• An optional Astronomy Clinic staffed by experienced and friendly astro majors will run weekly on Sunday evenings from 7:00-10:00 p.m.
+The location of the clinic will be announced at the start of the course.
 This clinic is a valuable resource for clearing up confusing issues from class and for getting help with the homework.
 I encourage you to use this resource!